Confidential Line: 302.777.0124

 Compulsive gambling, also called gambling disorder, is the uncontrollable urge to keep gambling despite the toll it takes on your life.
 Gambling can stimulate the brain's reward system much like drugs or alcohol can, leading to addiction.
-If you have a problem with compulsive gambling, you may continually chase bets that lead to losses, hide your behavior, deplete savings, accumulate debt, or even resort to theft or fraud to support your addiction.
+Suppose you have a problem with compulsive gambling.
+In that case, you may continually chase bets that lead to losses, hide your behavior, deplete savings, accumulate debt, or even resort to theft or fraud to support your addiction.

-In the same way that a majority of people can consume alcohol recreationally and not experience problems, many people also place a wager in the gaming industry now and then without experiencing problems.
-But conversely, much like alcohol becomes poisonous to the alcoholic who develops a chronic yet treatable illness, gambling may become compulsive and toxic to the problem gambler who develops a pathology that requires similar treatment.
+In the same way that most people can consume alcohol recreationally and not experience problems, many people also place a wager in the gaming industry now and then without experiencing issues.
+But conversely, much like alcohol becomes poisonous to the alcoholic who develops a chronic yet treatable illness, gambling may become compulsive and toxic to the problem gambler who develops a pathology that requires similar treatment. [

 Problem gambling affects approximately 2 million people nationwide, with another 4-6 million at-risk.
 Uncounted are the millions of family members and friends who are hurt by the consequences of their loved one's gambling addictions.